Chomenor/ioef-cmod/new-filesystem-design.md

 - Resource construction: This section is used to convert a file or shader to a "lookup resource" (lookup_resource_t) which contains extra data used to sort the element.

 - Selection: The perform_selection function takes a single lookup_query_t as an input, finds all the elements that match the criteria, converts them to lookup resources, and adds them to the target selection_output_t.
-The selection_output_t is basically an auto-resizing array of lookup resources.
+The selection_output_t is basically an auto-expanding array of lookup resources.

 - Precedence: This section provides the comparison and sorting functions to select the best element from a list of lookup resources.
-Most of the resource prioritization logic takes place in this section.

 ## Precedence Design

-The precedence rules and other file handling logic are based on some of the following considerations.
+This section describes some of the design considerations for the precedence system and rules.

-- Historically the basegame (e.g. baseq3) directory is used to store both the system paks (e.g. pak0-pak8 in Quake 3) as well as most user content pk3s, like maps and models, that don't belong to a specific mod.
-Since the engine makes no distinction it is very easy for a rogue pk3 to override the system paks and have unwanted effects on the game.
+- Historically the basegame (e.g. baseq3) directory is used to store both the system paks (e.g. pak0-pak8 in Quake 3) as well as user content pk3s, like maps and models, that don't belong to a specific mod.
+Since the engine makes no distinction it is very easy for a rogue pk3, such as a low-quality map conversion or misplaced pk3 that is meant to be part of a mod, to override the system paks and have unwanted effects on the rest of the game.
 To make the game more stable without any compatibility-breaking directory structure changes, we want to give the system paks as identified by hash special priority regardless of filename.

 - Since users can no longer override the system paks by placing an alphabetically higher pak in baseq3, the concept of the "basemod" folder is created.
 This lets users (but not automatic downloads) intentionally override the system paks.
 It basically acts like an always-active mod.